ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Rate Signal High Bits, and the least significant bit is the most significant bit of the Version field.

-When sent by a QUIC endpoint, the Rate Signal is set to 127.
-Receiving a value of 127 indicates that throughput advice is unknown, either because network elements on the path are not providing advice or they do not support SCONE.
-All other values (0 through 126) represent the ceiling of rates advised by the network element(s) on the path.
+When sent by a QUIC endpoint, the Rate Signal MUST be set to 127.
+Receiving a value of 127 indicates that throughput advice is unknown or unchanged, either because network elements on the path are not providing advice or they do not support SCONE.
+126 explicitly indicates there is no advised limit.
+All other values (0 through 125) represent the ceiling of rates advised by the network element(s) on the path.

 The rate limits follow a logarithmic scale defined as:

 * Base rate (b_min) = 100 Kbps
 * Bitrate at value n = b_min * 10^(n/20)

-where n is an integer between 0 and 126 represented by the Rate Signal.
+where n is an integer between 0 and 125 represented by the Rate Signal.

 {{ex-rates}} lists some of the potential values for signals and the corresponding bitrate for each.